 Money in the Society’s Membership account is cumulative and may be built up across a Society’s years of operation, making it possible for Societies to plan for the long term.

-Societies can apply for additional Strategic Funding from ENSA, the award of which will be decided by the VP Sports & Societies and Depute Manager.
+Societies can apply for additional Strategic Funding from ENSA, the award of which will be decided by the President for Societies and Community and Depute Manager.
 There are two opportunities to apply for Strategic Funding each year, once in October and once in February.
 Strategic Funding can only be spent on what has been specified in the application and cannot be retained indefinitely by the Society.

 ENSA Strategic Funding is not available to societies in their first calendar year of operation.

 You can check up on your account balances and obtain a transaction report at any time by getting in touch with ENSA.

 You can pay cash money or cheques into your Membership account at any time in the ENSA office.
 Cheques should be made payable to Edinburgh Napier Students’ Association with your Society name written on the back of the cheque.
 Money transacted on the ENSA website is automatically deposited in your account.